djain2405/on-device-ai-course/modules/04_privacy_preserving_ai/README.md

 🎉 **Module 4 Complete**

-You’ve now learned how to build trustworthy, ethical, local-first AI — the kind that users actually feel comfortable with.
+You’ve now learned how to build trustworthy, ethical, local-first AI - the kind that users actually feel comfortable with.

-This module also advances your course into deeper, more meaningful territory — and positions you as the Mobile × Privacy × AI leader you’re becoming.